Structure and energy transfer in homogeneous turbulence below a free surface: Experimental methodology and flow regime

 The velocity field in the centre of the tank is measured by particle image velocimetry (PIV).
 A \SI{532}{nm} laser beam (Nd:YAG, \SI{200}{mJ/pulse}) is converted into a thin diverging sheet and shone vertically through the glass bottom surface of the tank, illuminating a region within the plane $y=0$ (see figure \ref{fig:experiment_schematic} (a)).
 We denote with $x$ the horizontal direction parallel to the jet axes, and $z$ the vertical upwards direction, with the origin at the water surface.
 As is sketched in figure \ref{fig:experiment_schematic} (a), three synchronized cameras (CMOS, 25 Megapixels) are used to image two side-by-side regions just below the surface, as well as a larger region beneath.
-The tracers are \SI{10}{\micro m} hollow glass sphere tracer particles, and the inter-frame timing is varied with $\ReT$ to ensure their maximum typical displacement is approximately 5 pixels, optimal for zero-mean-flow turbulence facilities of this kind \citep{carter_generating_2016}.
+The tracers are \SI{10}{\micro m} hollow glass sphere particles, and the inter-frame timing is varied with $\ReT$ to ensure their maximum typical displacement is approximately 5 pixels, optimal for zero-mean-flow turbulence facilities of this kind \citep{carter_generating_2016}.
 In total, the field of view (FOV) resolved by the cameras extends approximately \SI{20}{cm} in the horizontal direction and approximately \SI{25}{cm} below the free surface, centred on the midpoint between the two arrays of pumps.
 Between 4000 and 6000 instantaneous velocity fields are obtained for each condition at a rate of \SI{1}{Hz} using an iterative cross-correlation algorithm \citep{thielicke_pivlab_2014}.
-Velocity components $U_x$ and $U_z$ from the four cameras are interpolated onto a uniform grid of resolution close to that of the upper FOVs, which have a final interrogation window size of approximately \SI{1}{mm}.
+Velocity components $U_x$ and $U_z$ from the three cameras are interpolated onto a uniform grid with spacing \SI{0.53}{mm}, which is comparable to the vector spacing obtained with the higher-resolution cameras resolving the region just beneath the surface.
+Such vector spacing is the result of an interrogation window size of about \SI{1}{mm} (which defines the PIV spatial resolution) followed by a standard 50\% overlap between adjacent windows.
+The PIV resolution deeper into the bulk is coarser, with an interrogation window size of approximately \SI{2}{mm}.

 A small amount (less than \num{3e-7} in volume) of uranine dye is added to the water to capture the instantaneous position of the water surface $\eta(x)$ by LIF.
 To this end, a fourth CMOS 25 megapixel camera synchronized with the laser pulse is outfitted with a band-stop filter to block the bright laser light and positioned above the water surface, angled down by approximately \SI{30}{degrees}.
 It captures the fluorescence of the dye, with the uppermost part of the bright region demarking the water surface position.